lambduli/lambduli/README.md

 ### Hi there 👋

-I'am John and I'm interested in PL and Type Systems related stuff.
+#### I'am John and I'm interested in the PL and Type Systems related stuff.

-Some of my favourite work:
+## Some of my favourite work:

 ### JS DSL for implementating Deterministic Finite State Machines